Judge declares mistrial in ex-South Carolina policeman's murder...

 "Despite our best efforts, we have been unable to come to a unanimous verdict," jurors said in a note on Monday, their fourth day of deliberations after four weeks of testimony in a Charleston courtroom.

-Scott's family left the courtroom without commenting, accompanied by a prosecutor with tears in her eyes.
-The prosecutor, Scarlett Wilson, later said in a statement her office will retry Slager.
+Prosecutor Scarlett Wilson, who left the courtroom with tears in her eyes, later said in a statement her office would retry Slager.

+"Justice will be had," Scott family lawyer Justin Bamberg told reporters.
+"I don't think there's a soul in the world who thinks that what Michael Slager did is okay."

 Only about one-third of at least 78 police officers across the United States charged with murder or manslaughter from an on-duty shooting since 2005 have been convicted, according to data collected by Philip Stinson, an associate professor of criminal justice at Bowling Green State University in Ohio.
 About half of those convicted pleaded guilty.

-Slager, who testified during his state trial, told the jury of 11 white people and one black man how he felt "total fear" before shooting Scott.
+Slager, who testified during his state trial, told the jury of 11 white people and one black man how he felt "total fear" before shooting Scott, hitting him with five bullets.

 Slager had pulled Scott over for a broken brake light.
 He said the motorist ran and refused orders to stop, then grabbed the patrolman's stun gun during a scuffle.